MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 On iOS and macOS, initialisation may show a prompt to requires users to give the application permission to display notifications (note: permissions don't need to be requested on Android).
 Depending on when this happens, this may not be the ideal user experience for your application.
 If so, please refer to the next section on how to work around this.

-⚠ If the app has been launched by tapping on a notification created by this plugin, calling `initialize` is what will trigger the `onSelectNotification` to trigger to handle the notification that the user tapped on.
-An alternative to handling the "launch notification" is to call the `getNotificationAppLaunchDetails` method that is available in the plugin.
-This could be used, for example, to change the home route of the app for deep-linking.
-Calling `initialize` will still cause the `onSelectNotification` callback to fire for the launch notification.
-It will be up to developers to ensure that they don't process the same notification twice (e.g. by storing and comparing the notification id).
+*Note*: from version 4.0 of the plugin, calling `initialize` will now trigger the `onSelectNotification` callback when the application was started by tapping on a notification to trigger.
+Use the `getNotificationAppLaunchDetails` method that is available in the plugin if you need to handle a notification triggering the launch for an app e.g. change the home route of the app for deep-linking.

 ### [iOS (all supported versions) and macOS 10.14+] Requesting notification permissions